 about a particular venue.

 If you want your favourite water to be comfortable, safe and easy to fish, try and help if you can.
-The planned dates for this year will be listed in the 2017 club membership booklet and are as follows:
+To volunteer your services please contact the water maintenance officers as listed in your membership yearbook.

 WORK PARTY, CURLS FARM